Special Educational Needs and Disabilities (SEND)

 • SENCo: Mr Alastair Williams

-• SRP Lead (Mon, Tue, Thur, Fri): Mrs Julie Mulholland
+• SRP Lead: Mrs Julie Mulholland

 • SEN Administrator (Mon, Tue, Wed, Fri): Mrs Pam Hagon